 CLASSROOM ETIQUETTE: Paralegals are legal professionals, and as such, must maintain a professional attitude and demeanor.
 Spirited discussion is encouraged, but respect for the opinion of others is required.
 All students are expected to be prepared for every class.
 Disruptive or unprofessional behavior in class is grounds for a student to be removed from the classroom and dropped from the course without notice.
 Students are referred to the SPC Student Guide for more information about the policies and procedures concerning student conduct which are incorporated herein by reference.
-Student personal conduct must also comply with all Lubbock Center guidelines and all applicable laws.
+Student personal conduct must also comply with all Lubbock Center guidelines.

 CELL PHONES: Cell phones must be turned off before entering the classroom.
-The professor reserves the right to answer any cell phone (on speaker) that rings during class time.
 "Texting" (text messaging) during class is prohibited.
 Violation of this policy may result in the student being removed from the classroom and dropped from the course.
 Use of cell phones for class purposes may be permitted with instructor approval.

-COMPUTERS: Laptop computers and electronic tablets may be used during class for class-related purposes only and provided speakers are muted.
+COMPUTERS: Laptop computers may be used during class for class-related purposes only and provided computer speakers are muted.
 Wireless internet access is provided at SPC for education-related purposes only.
-Paralegal Studies students also have access to computers available in LBC109, as well as on other SPC campuses.
+Paralegal Studies students also have access to computers available in LC109.
 All student work must be saved on a removable storage device, e.g. a flash drive, and not on an SPC computer.